Cosmopolitan (magazine): Today

+Since the 1960s, Cosmopolitan has discussed such topics as health, fitness, and fashion, as well as sex.
+The magazine has also featured a section called "Ask Him Anything", where a male writer answers readers' questions about men and dating.

-The magazine, and in particular its cover stories, have become increasingly sexually explicit in tone, and covers have models wearing revealing clothes.
-Kroger, the second largest grocery chain in the United States after Walmart, used to cover up Cosmopolitan at checkout stands because of complaints about sexually inappropriate headlines.
-The UK edition of Cosmopolitan, which began in 1972, was the first Cosmopolitan magazine to be branched out to another country.
+The magazine, in particular its cover stories, has become increasingly sexually explicit in tone.
+In 2000, the grocery chain Kroger, at the time the second largest in the US after Walmart, began covering up Cosmopolitan at checkout stands because of complaints about sexually inappropriate headlines.
+The UK edition of Cosmopolitan, which began in 1972, was the first Cosmopolitan magazine to branch out to another country.
 It was well known for sexual explicitness, with strong sexual language, male nudity, and coverage of such subjects as rape.
 In 1999, CosmoGIRL!, a spinoff magazine targeting a teenage female audience, was created for international readership.
 It shut down in December 2008.

-There are 64 worldwide editions of Cosmopolitan, and the magazine is published in 35 languages, with distribution in more than 100 countries making Cosmopolitan the largest-selling young women's magazine in the world.
-Some international editions are published in partnerships, such as licenses or joint ventures, with established publishing houses in each local market.
+During 2015, Cosmopolitan found popularity in a then-newfound medium, the "discover" section on Snapchat.
+At the time, Cosmopolitan's "discover" had over 3 million readers a day.

 In October 2018, Bauer Media Group announced that after 45 years, publication of the Australian edition of Cosmopolitan would stop due to the commercial viability of the magazine no longer being sustainable.
-In March 2022 the Russian edition, Cosmopolitan Russia, changed its title to Voice after Hearst revoked its affiliation following to the invasion of Ukraine.
+In March 2022 the Russian edition, Cosmopolitan Russia, changed its title to Voice after Hearst revoked its affiliation following the invasion of Ukraine.

-Cosmopolitan has since the 1960s been a women's magazine discussing such topics as sex, health, fitness, and fashion.
-The magazine also has a section called "Ask Him Anything" where a male writer answers readers' questions about men and dating.

-Cosmopolitan has found popularity in its newfound medium, the "discover" section on Snapchat.
-Cosmopolitan's "discover" has over 3 million readers a day.

-In its October 2018 issue, Cosmopolitan featured plus-sized model Tess Holliday on the cover.
+On the cover of its October 2018 issue, Cosmopolitan featured plus-sized model Tess Holliday.
 Some people, such as TV presenter Piers Morgan, criticized this choice, arguing that it amounted to promoting obesity.
 Editor of Cosmopolitan Farrah Storr called the cover choice a bold stance in favor of body positivity.
 In December 2020, actress Emma Roberts became the first pregnant celebrity to appear on the cover of the magazine.